coolCoco-MiMi/Simulation-Design/README.md

 * Desired time gap between cars (T)

-* Sensitivity (β): how quickly the car reacts to changes
+* Sensitivity (β): how quickly the car reacts to changes.